 Walnuts are especially high in polyunsaturated fats.
 In fact, they’re the only tree nut that’s a significant source of ALA, a plant source of omega-3 polyunsaturated fat.
 Eating more omega-3 fat is linked to a lower risk of heart disease, and less inflammation.
 That’s good if you have arthritis or any inflammatory conditions.

 Almonds are significantly higher in calcium and vitamin E than all other tree nuts.
 If you’re looking for non-dairy calcium foods, don’t overlook almonds.
-They’re also a bit higher in fiber than other nuts, with 4 grams per 1-ounce serving, and they’re slightly higher in protein.
+They’re also a bit higher in fiber than other nuts, with 4 grams per 1-ounce serving.
+And almonds are slightly higher in protein.

 Pecans are quite high in monounsaturated fats – the same kind of fat that’s in olive oil.
 Monounsaturated fats can help reduce your cholesterol.
 And speaking of cholesterol, pecans are also a source of plant sterols, which can reduce cholesterol, and antioxidants, which can prevent oxidative damage to your cells.